 Psychologist / Psychotherapist

 After a career in civil engineering, Ros entered the field of psychology and then psychotherapy over 30 years ago.
 She progressed from GCSE (studied for fun!) to ‘A’ level, to a BSc (hons) in psychology, having gathered a real passion for better understanding people.
 To put this knowledge to good use Ros gained a post-graduate diploma in psychotherapy, an advanced post-grad diploma in forensic psychotherapy and a Masters Degree in Counselling & supervision.
 Ros has her own private Psychotherapy practice, including work in residential care homes for people with learning disabilities who exhibit some form of challenging, and sometimes illegal, behaviour.
-In 2002, Ros co-wrote and presented an advanced diploma course for qualified Counsellors and psychotherapists wishing to work in the field of learning disability.
-Approximately 15 years ago, Ros co-founded New Romney Counselling Services (NRCS) a charity offering low-cost, long or short term, generic counselling to people in the Romney Marsh area.
+In 2002, Ros co-wrote and presented an Advanced Diploma course for qualified counsellors and psychotherapists wishing to work in the field of learning disability.
+Approximately 20 years ago, Ros co-founded New Romney Counselling Services (NRCS) a charity offering low-cost, long or short term, generic counselling to people in the Romney Marsh area.
 The charity has grown considerably over the years and now has 45 Counsellors offering in excess of 160 sessions per week.
-Apart from her role as director, Ros also gives clinical supervision to many of the Counsellors.
+Apart from her role as director, Ros also gives clinical counselling supervision to many of the counsellors.

 In 2002, Ros co-founded THOROS – Centre for Therapy Learning.
 This a small, private Training Centre providing training courses and workshops for Psychotherapists, Counsellors, Health Professionals etc. Ros writes and tutors many of these courses and is also responsible for employing outside, appropriately qualified, tutors/specialists.
-Ros is an accredited Counsellor and approved supervisor with the National Counselling Society and a member of the British Association for Counselling and Psychotherapy, the British Psychological Society, the Institute of Health Promotion and Education.
+Ros is an accredited Counsellor and approved supervisor with the National Counselling Society and a member of the British Psychological Society and the Institute of Health Promotion and Education.
 She is also an associate member of the Ann Craft Trust (supporting the needs of vulnerable adults).In her personal life, Ros has been married twice, has 3 grown-up children and 5 grandchildren, all of whom she is very proud.
 Babysitting is a huge pleasure not a chore for Ros.
 Her family is very important to her and she loves social occasions when they can all be together.
 She also loves dancing, reading and sunshine holidays.
 Ros’ main passion remains in her understanding of others at a deeper level so she can best help them be relieved of distress and move forward to a more fulfilling and positive life.